Land grading, also known as yard grading or yard leveling, helps to reshape the ground’s surface.

 Get your land graded to ensure you’re properly protecting your foundation.

-After you experience heavy rainfall in your area, make sure you do a search around your property see where there may be pooling water.
+After you experience heavy rainfall in your area, make sure you do a search around your property to see where there may be pooling water.

 Pooling water or flooded areas on your property is a sign of negative drainage.